wessberg/CodeAnalyzer/README.md

 ## Installation
 Simply do: `npm install @wessberg/codeanalyzer`.

+## DISCLAIMER

+This a very early alpha version.
+Do not expect it to compute proper values for all kinds of expressions.

 ## Description
 The service is a very flexible and powerful tool for extracting metadata and state snapshots of your code and the identifiers that lives within it.